His cross to bear: carpenter creates memorial for yet another shooting

-EL PASO, Texas, Aug 5 (Reuters) - Volunteers on Monday planted crosses, each representing a fatality in Saturday’s mass shooting at a Walmart store in El Paso, Texas, at a shrine to the victims that included “El Paso strong” signs, flowers, candles, bible verses and U.S. and Mexican flags.
+EL PASO, Texas (Reuters) - Volunteers on Monday planted crosses, each representing a fatality in Saturday’s mass shooting at a Walmart store in El Paso, Texas, at a shrine to the victims that included “El Paso strong” signs, flowers, candles, bible verses and U.S. and Mexican flags.

 Police have not released the names of the victims of the attack, which authorities have called an act of domestic terrorism that appeared to target Hispanics.
 Hours later, a separate mass shooting in Dayton, Ohio, killed nine people.
 The attacks injured dozens more.